Misfortune (Christmas with Scrooge)

 “Dexter O’Reilly is a man only a mother could love.”

 Laura unconsciously lifted her chin.
 She had been listening half-heartedly to the conversation around the table.
-The group was not the sort she herself would have associated with but, nevertheless, she made the best of the situation.
+The group was not the sort she usually associated with but she made the best of the situation.
 Not for the first time that evening, she wondered why she agreed to come.

 Because she didn’t want to be alone at Christmas, she reminded herself.

 The thought of spending the holiday alone was absolutely dreadful.
 She was certain she would have spent most of it crying into her solitary eggnog, which was why when David asked her to accompany him to his employer’s Christmas Eve party, she eagerly accepted.

 They had not dated long.
 As a matter-of-fact, she was thinking it was high time to call it quits.
 She had no idea what she saw in David, to begin with.
 But then he went and invited her to this staff Christmas party, and she decided, a little selfishly perhaps, to put off bringing their brief courtship to end until after the holiday.
 Besides, it seemed the moral thing to do.
 Who wanted to be dumped over Christmas?

 However, at the moment, she almost wished she had declined David’s invitation.
 His so-called group of friends had begun a barrage of complaints, bashing the party and their generous hosts.
 Laura had been successful in ignoring them up to that point, however now their words had curiously piqued her interest.
 “Dexter O’Reilly?”

 “O’Reilly?”
 David had returned from the bar for the umpteenth time that evening and caught her question.
 “The Almighty One who thinks himself too superior to show himself at company bashes.”